cam-au/amplex/_posts/2019-10-18-User_Acceptance_Testing.markdown

 where the testing of the software occurs in the three parts.

-A set of [R]{.sans-serif} functions are written in `FOLDER-BUILD` with a version control, and then the functions are tested manually in the [R]{.sans-serif} console or other environment.
+A set of <span class="sans-serif">R</span> functions are written in `FOLDER-BUILD` with a version control, and then the functions are tested manually in the <span class="sans-serif">R</span> console or other environment.
 It is important at this stage that the test involves random data, different data sets, and the extreme cases that the input data may have.
 Once there is an acceptance from the developer, `FOLDER-PUB` hosts a copy of the functions to publish and then the building with the `batch file`.

-The batch file has the instructions in a sequential list to build the package that typically are [R]{.sans-serif} core functions to load files, write or recreate an object to a file, and the creation of a skeleton for a new source package.
+The batch file has the instructions in a sequential list to build the package that typically are <span class="sans-serif">R</span> core functions to load files, write or recreate an object to a file, and the creation of a skeleton for a new source package.

 Once the package is built then comes the documentation of the functions with files in a Latex format that conform the manual.
 The machine